 For the past few weeks, “Slumdog Millionaire” haters are multiplying.
 Surely, the backlash can be felt by the world over.
 The Danny Boyle-directed film is criticized for being a ‘fairy tale’, conveniently bailing its way out of its storyline conflicts by surrendering itself to an infallible element that is called ‘destiny’.
 Well, there are many other criticisms that have arisen lately that are like roadblocks to the film’s Oscar aspirations.
 But it did not stop our underdog-turned-frontrunner from bagging the top plum.
 Come Oscar night, “Slumdog Millionaire” came home with 8 trophies out of its 10 nominations.
 What a sweep!

-Best Picture – Slumdog Millionaire
+Best Picture – Slumdog Millionaire81st ACADEMY AWARDS

 Best Director – Danny Boyle